What is API?

 1. REST (Representational State Transfer)

 REST APIs are simple, stateless, and work over HTTP.
 They use methods like GET, POST, PUT, and DELETE for operations.
+Example: A weather app fetching data from a weather API using a GET request.

 2. GraphQL

 GraphQL is a query language for APIs that allows clients to request specific data, making it flexible and efficient.
+Example: A shopping app requesting only product names and prices from an API.

 3. SOAP (Simple Object Access Protocol)